Exploring expedition history with the Witte Swaen project

 Whatever the case, you’ll probably hear more about this remarkable project as well as Barentsz’s expeditions on board our vessels.
 And if you’d like to learn more about the project right now, please visit the project website for details on this ongoing labor of love.

-Photos by Rustyn Mesdag and Tom van Hoof.
+Pictures by Rustyn Mesdag and Tom van Hoof